All Year: Yes

 Area (ha): 3.5

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 We are a small Tibetan Buddhist Retreat Centre located in the peaceful Colville valley, on the enchanting Coromandel Peninsula.
-Staying and working at a Tibetan Buddhist Centre offers you the possibility to ask questions about Buddhism, to participate in daily meditations, to reflect on the meaning of life or simply to be mindful while working in the gardens, helping in the house or serving our guests.
+Staying and helping at a Tibetan Buddhist Centre offers you the possibility to ask questions about Buddhism, to participate in daily meditations, to reflect on the meaning of life or simply to be mindful while whilst helping in the gardens, helping in the house or serving our guests.
 We look forward to meeting optimistic volunteers who enjoy helping others and who would like to join our friendly team.

-If you think you will be good fit, please email us a little description of yourself, your availability, relevant skills, and work experience.
+If you think you will be good fit, please email us a little description of yourself, your availability, relevant skills, and experience.
 We do ask for a minimum of one month commitment although you are welcome to volunteer with us for up to three months.

 If you have any experience with Tibetan Buddhism, please let us know though it is not required.
 Thank you!

 This is a rural (remote) Tibetan Buddhist retreat and teaching centre established in 1981 under the guidance of the renowned Tibetan Lamas, the late Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche.
 It is a charitable trust and an affiliate of the Foundation for the Preservation of the Mahayana Tradition (FPMT).
 The Centre follows the Gelugpa lineage of His Holiness the Dalai Lama.